ionic-team/capacitor-background-runner/packages/capacitor-plugin/README.md

 - `NSLocationAlwaysUsageDescription` (`Privacy - Location Always Usage Description`)
 - `NSLocationWhenInUseUsageDescription` (`Privacy - Location When In Use Usage Description`)

-Read about [Configuring `Info.plist`](https://capacitorjs.com/docs/ios/configuration#configuring-infoplist) in the [iOS Guide](https://capacitorjs.com/docs/ios) for more information on setting iOS permissions in Xcode

 ## Android